stsiwo/idp_auth_pkce/README.md

     - **HSTS** (if possible. might too much??): https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl?view=aspnetcore-2.2&tabs=visual-studio#http-strict-transport-security-protocol-hsts
     - **Content Security Policy**: https://securityheaders.com/
     - **XSS policy and SQL Injection policy**: make sure all input are sanitize and enforce validation (html, js, backend, data stored in db)
-      - use parameterized query (like @id, @keyword) or query builder method (like Where, OrderBy ...) of Entity Framework: don't use raw query!!!
+      - need to validate or escape any user input before those are put into LINQ event if you use parameterized query (like @id, @keyword) or query builder method (like Where, OrderBy ...) of Entity Framework: don't use raw query!!!
     - **XSRF policy**: use token for every post request
     - **OWASP**: use free version to make sure there is no any security hole.